A resource for news innovators to learn, plan & do.

 What should we do?

-Apply audience analytics to beat assignments: Most newsrooms’ beat structures are based on audience assumptions that are decades old.
+Apply audience analytics to beat assignments: Most newsrooms base their beat structures on audience assumptions that are decades old.
 Digital audience data can help identify areas to focus on and areas where you should draw down resources.

 Decide when to create content for specific platforms: Social media, search, newsletters and mobile apps are important audience channels with different purposes.
-Again, audience analytics can help you understand how much time and effort you should be spending on each.
+Again, audience analytics can help you understand how much time and effort you should spend on each.

 Who should do it?